andrewroth/ministry-tracker/README.canada.txt

 == Development ==
-Both 'ciministry_development' and 'development' databases will be used when developing as we are in the process of transitioning over to the ciministry database schema for the canadian version of ministry tracker.
+Both 'ciministry_development' and 'development' databases are used when developing.

-For example, if you ruby script/console,
+//  FIXME Province.table_name should not be used as an example For example, if you ruby script/console,

 	>> Province.table_name